Cellular Jail: Prison conditions and inmates

-According to an article in the Guardian newspaper, prisoner could face "torture, medical tests, forced labour and for many, death."
+According to an article in the Guardian newspaper, prisoners would face "torture, medical tests, forced labour and for many, death."
 In response to poor conditions in the Cellular Jail, including the quality of prison food, numerous prisoners went on hunger strikes.
 Those who did were often force-fed by the prison authorities in order to save their lives.

 Solitary confinement was implemented as the British government of India wanted to ensure that political prisoners and revolutionaries be isolated from one another.
 Most prisoners of the Cellular Jail were independence activists.
-Some inmates were, Fazl-e-Haq Khairabadi, Yogendra Shukla, Batukeshwar Dutt, Vinayak Savarkar, Babarao Savarkar, Sachindra Nath Sanyal, Hare Krishna Konar, Bhai Parmanand, Sohan Singh, Subodh Roy and Trailokyanath Chakravarty.
+Some inmates were, Fazl-e-Haq Khairabadi, Yogendra Shukla, Batukeshwar Dutt, Babarao Savarkar, Vinayak Damodar Savarkar, Sachindra Nath Sanyal, Hare Krishna Konar, Bhai Parmanand, Sohan Singh, Subodh Roy, and Trailokyanath Chakravarty.
 Many moplahs arrested in the 1921 Malabar rebellion were also lodged in Cellular Jail.
 Several revolutionaries were tried in the Alipore Case (1908), such as Barindra Kumar Ghose, the surviving companion of Bagha Jatin, was transferred to Berhampore Jail in Bengal, before his mysterious death in 1924.

 Sher Ali Afridi, a former officer in the Punjab Mounted Police, was a life convict in the jail who had been imprisoned for murder.
 He was sentenced to death on 2 April 1867 and during appeal this was reduced to life imprisonment and he was deported to Andamans to serve his sentence.
 The 6th Earl of Mayo, Viceroy of India from 1869, was visiting the Andaman and Nicobar Islands in February 1872 when he was murdered by Afridi.
 Sher Ali Afridi wanted to kill the Superintendent and the Viceroy as a revenge for his sentence, which he thought was more severe than he deserved.
 He said that he killed on the instructions of Allah.
 He was subsequently hanged.